MubasharRafique/healthcaresolutions/README.md

    - In this file, I have initialized few service classes on the top..
    - OnStart funtion is the starting point.

-   -In this function I am handling the logs,interval and performing the read,insert,update cases
+   -In this function handling the logs,interval and performing the read,insert,update cases

     protected override void OnStart(string[] args)
     {